openebs/mayastor-docs/quickstart/performance-tips.md

 ### Verify isolcpus

-Basic verification is to print the boot parameters of the currently running kernel.
+Basic verification is by outputting the boot parameters of the currently running kernel:

 {% tabs %}
 {% tab title="Command" %}